comit/sonoff-bridge/Home-Assistant.md

 ## MQTT broker

-As Sonoff-TASMOTA is MQTT based you will need to configure the MQTT Broker in HA.
+As Sonoff-Tasmota is MQTT based you will need to configure the MQTT Broker in HA.
 Update your HA configuration file with the local MQTT server ``domus1``.
 ```
 mqtt:
   broker: domus1